 The Institutional Biosafety Committee (IBC) at Princeton University was established to review research and teaching activities that involve recombinant or synthetic-nucleic acid molecules (r-sNA), biological agents and toxins.
 The purpose of the review process is to ensure the University activities comply with government regulations and provide appropriate safeguards for human health and the environment.

-All IBC protocols are subject to PAM.
+All IBC registrations are subject to PAM.
 This may overlap with PAM of IACUC or IRB protocols that have an IBC registration.

 The IBC will receive periodic reports of the activities and findings of the PAM program at the committee meetings.